 At the first sign of feeling run down, sleep more and:

-- add in DAO Labs Immunity Support
+- Add in DAO Labs Immunity Support

-- seek an immune boosting acupuncture session
+- Seek an immune boosting acupuncture session

-- drink bone broth daily
+- Drink bone broth daily

-- cut down on sugar + add in as many dark green vegetables as possible (green juice with no added fruit is a great way to get your extra servings)
+- Cut down on sugar + add in as many dark green vegetables as possible (green juice with no added fruit is a great way to get your extra servings)

 When you are feeling strong and rested, find ways to keep moving.
-Though this year might not allow for an hour at the gym, you can be creative about how to include exercise.
+Though this time of the year might not allow for an hour at the gym, you can be creative about how to include exercise.
 Park far away, get off the subway early, find a way to complete 50 squats in the day, even if you don’t do them all at once.

 Keeping a focus on moving also supports your digestion during a time you might come across more sugar cookies and fruitcake than you normally would.